Quality description: Preliminary statistics on international trade in goods as of 2022

 7. Clarity and consistency / coherence

-The preliminary statistics get specified along with the publication of the detailed monthly statistics.
+The data in preliminary statistics are complemented along with the publication of the detailed monthly statistics.

-Beside statistics on international trade, statistical information on international trade is obtainable from the National Accounts and the Balance of Trade statistics of the Statistics Finland.
+Beside statistics on international trade in goods, statistical information on international trade is obtainable from the National Accounts and the Balance of Trade statistics of the Statistics Finland.

-Statistical information on the international trade of the EU Member States is available from the publications, web site and Easy Comext database of Eurostat.
-This database can be consulted free of charge through Internet.
+Statistical information on the international trade of the EU Member States is available from the publications, website and Easy Comext database of Eurostat.
+This database can be consulted free of charge.